LukyLuke/LukyTools/README.md

 `$ gcc esr_parser.cpp -o esr_parser -lstdc++`
 or
 `$ g++ esr_parser.cpp -o esr_parser`
+Don't forget the FileExtension '.exe' under Windows

 ## gnucash

 Tools and Fixes for GnuCash - see Readme inside there

+## FIO Calc

+The FIO Calculation tool is for showing how the new calculation method for the Membership fees works.
+You can enter as much sections as you like and define a recommendation amount for them.
+After you are able to type in an amount a Member may pay and see how much each section will become.

+*Compile*
+`$ gcc main.cpp -o fio -lstdc++`
+or
+`$ g++ main.cpp -o fio`
+Don't forget the FileExtension '.exe' under Windows